sjinks/qt_sparsehash/README.md

 **Compatibility**

-QSparseHash is tested with Qt 4.8 and sparsehash 1.10/2.0.2.
+QSparseHash is tested with Qt 4.8, Qt 5.0 and sparsehash 1.10/2.0.2.
 It may work with older versions, but I have not tested it.

 **How to use**